 Accumulated retained earnings definition

-What are Accumulated Retained Earnings?
+/What are Accumulated Retained Earnings?

 Accumulated retained earnings are the earnings of a business that have piled up since its inception, rather than being paid to shareholders in the form of dividends or some other form of distribution.
-It is necessary to build up a significant amount of accumulated retained earnings in many companies, for the following reasons:
+Many organizations maintain quite large accumulated retained earnings balances, both to invest in ongoing operations and to maintain a reserve of cash against future requirements.

-• Reserves.
+Reserves.
 It is prudent to maintain a significant reserve of funds against the day when there is a decline in profitability.

-• Self insurance.
+Self insurance.
 A company may need a reserve of cash, in case it is self-insuring against certain losses for which it must eventually pay.

-• Growth.
+Growth.
 A rapidly-growing business consumes an inordinate amount of cash, because additional accounts receivable and inventory must be funded to support the growth.

-• Debt paydown.
+Debt paydown.
 Excess funds can be used to pay down debt, which eliminates the associated amount of interest expense and therefore makes the capital structure of the business less risky.

-• Appropriation.
+Appropriation.
 The board of directors may appropriate some portion of retained earnings, which sets aside the designated funds for a specific use, such as for self-constructed assets.

 Related AccountingTools Course